goodwid/pr-monitor/README.md

   -h, --help        output usage information
 ```

-### To use this project with BitBar
+### To use this project with xBar

 - add your github token:  `pr-monitor config -g <token>`
 - add your repository: `pr-monitor config -a <org>/<repo>`
 - set your default display `pr-monitor config -d bitBar`
-- create a symbolic link from your bitbar dir to `index.js`:  `ln -s pr-monitor /path/to/bitbar/github-pr-5m.js'
+- create a symbolic link from your xbar dir to `index.js`:  `ln -s pr-monitor /path/to/bitbar/github-pr-5m.js'

 ## Author